Chumbyte/OG-INR/README.md

 This is heavily based of our [DiGS codebase](https://github.com/Chumbyte/DiGS).
 We also use `trimesh` and `open3d` for manipulating 3D data, `cython` for efficiently implementing the Octree code, `pyvista` for an interactive view of the octree, `pyrallis` for easy configs and arguments, and `wandb` for optional logging.
 After the paper was published we discovered that `point-cloud-utils` has excellent bindings for very fast approximate nearest neighbours (`nanoflann`) which makes part of the code much faster.

+Thanks to [@bearprin](https://github.com/bearprin) for helping with installation issues.

 This work has received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement No. 893465.
 S. Gould is a recipient of an ARC Future Fellowship (proj. no. LP200100421) funded by the Australian Government.

 ## License and Citation